AztecProtocol/aztec-packages/yellow-paper/docs/circuits/public_kernel_tail.md

 #### Siloing values.

-1. It silos the following with each item's contract address:
+1. It silos the following in the transient accumulated data with each item's contract address:

 - New note hashes.
 - New nullifiers.